nbidyanta/lextok/README.md

 ## Building blocks
 This toolkit provides basic building blocks which are used to make non-trivial tokenizers.
 By default, all blocks only attempt to match.
-However, this functionality can be changed by passing a callable object to the tokenizer directly, or mapping a callable object to a tokenizer.
-Character class and literal matchers do the actual matching whereas modifiers combine / change the behavior of the other matchers.
+However, this functionality can be changed by passing a callable object to the tokenizer directly, or mapping a callable object to the result of a tokenizer.
+Character class and literal matchers do the actual matching whereas modifiers combine / change the behavior of the matchers.

 ### Character Classes
 |Character Class Matchers|Equivalent Regular Expression|